 - Limited airflow

 - Uneven cooling

 - Causing your system to wear out more quickly

-We propose installing new flat filters once a month, and accordion filters every three months.
+We propose installing new flat filters once a month, and pleated filters every three months.

-If you aren’t sure when you last installed a new one, switch off your AC completely and pull out the filter.
+If you aren’t sure when you last replaced your filter, switch off your AC completely and pull out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It could also be situated in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see any light, you certainly should replace it.

 Weeds, vegetation and shrubbery can block your condensing equipment.
 This could reduce its airflow, make it less energy efficient and affect your comfort.
 Here’s how you can get your equipment working well again.

 - Turn off the electrical current fully at the breaker or external lever.